pingidentity/terraform-provider-pingfederate/docs/resources/authentication_api_application.md

 ### Optional

 - `additional_allowed_origins` (Set of String) The domain in the redirect URL is always whitelisted.
 This field contains a list of additional allowed origin URL's for cross-origin resource sharing.
 - `application_id` (String) The persistent, unique ID for the Authentication API application.
 It can be any combination of `[a-zA-Z0-9._-]`.
 This property is system-assigned if not specified.
+This field is immutable and will trigger a replacement plan if changed.
 - `client_for_redirectless_mode_ref` (Attributes) The client this application must use if it invokes the authentication API in redirectless mode.
 No client may be specified if `restrict_access_to_redirectless_mode` is `false` under `pingfederate_authentication_api_settings`. (see [below for nested schema](#nestedatt--client_for_redirectless_mode_ref))
 - `description` (String) The Authentication API Application description.